InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial2_quantities_and_amounts/README.md

 The goals for this tutorial are:

-- to get comfortable with the [Github workflow](../GIT_SETUP.md), and with using their [local development environment](../README.md).
+- continuing to get comfortable with the [Github workflow](../GIT_SETUP.md), and with using your [local development environment](../README.md).
-- to understand how to load in a dataset using [d3-fetch](https://github.com/d3/d3-fetch) (d3.json, d3.csv, etc.).
-- to introduce [HTML svg](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) coordinate system and how [d3-scales](https://bost.ocks.org/mike/selection/) can place graphical primitives on the page.
+- to introduce [HTML svg](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) coordinate system
+- to learn how [d3-scales](https://github.com/d3/d3-scale) can place graphical primitives on the page
+- to add axes to an svg using [d3-axis](https://github.com/d3/d3-axis)
-- to practice creating a simple bar chart.
+- to learn the tools to make your own bar chart

 ## How to setup, serve, and deploy: